It’s countdown to Christmas over here and I’m freakin’ out.

 - 1/4 tsp sea salt

-- Add pecans and walnuts to a bare (or parchment-lined) baking sheet and top with oil, coconut sugar, cinnamon, cayenne, nutmeg, salt, and 1 Tbsp maple syrup.
+Add pecans and walnuts to a bare (or parchment-lined) baking sheet (or more baking sheets if increasing batch size) and top with oil, coconut sugar, cinnamon, cayenne, nutmeg, salt, and half of the maple syrup (1 Tbsp as original recipe is written // adjust if altering batch size).
 Toss to coat.

-- Bake for a total of 12-15 minutes, or until golden brown and fragrant, tossing/stirring once at the halfway point to ensure even cooking.
-Then remove from oven and immediately drizzle with remaining 1 Tbsp maple syrup.
+Bake for a total of 12-15 minutes, or until golden brown and fragrant, tossing/stirring once at the halfway point to ensure even cooking.
+Then remove from oven and immediately drizzle with remaining maple syrup (1 Tbsp as original recipe is written // adjust if altering batch size).
 I also like to sprinkle on a little more salt, cinnamon, and coconut sugar to coat, but this is optional.